-cis20.2-spring2008-sklar, unit II, lab 1
+cis20.2, spring 2010, lab II.1. first mysql exercise

 1 getting started

 - This lab will introduce you to MySQL. - Begin by logging into the class web server: ssh 146.245.250.181 - Then start up mysql: unix-prompt\$ mysql -u <username> -p - Prof Sklar will give you your username and password in class. - She has created a database for you that is the same as your username. - After you have logged in to MySQL, you can select that database: mysql> use <username>; - Then do the steps below to become familiar with SQL and the MySQL interactive environment.